 How long to stay there?

-One day is enough if you plan just to drive to the valley with a few photo stops.
+One day is enough if you just plan to drive through the valley with a few photo stops.
 However, I highly recommend staying overnight in one of the local homestays and planning at least a few hours hike in the area.

 Where to stay?